QMeqGR/qm-maxima/README.txt

 their components are entered as Maxima _lists_ in the ‘mbra’ and ‘mket’ functions.
 The second type of bra or ket is _abstract_; there is no matrix representation.
-Abstract bras and kets are entered using the ‘bra’ and ‘ket’ functions using lists for the elements.
+Abstract bras and kets are entered using the ‘bra’ and ‘ket’ functions using Maxima lists for the elements.
 These general kets are displayed in Dirac notation.
+For example, a tensor product of two ket vectors ‘|a>’ and ‘|b>’ is input as ‘ket([a,b])’ and displayed as

+           ‘|[a,b]>’      (general ket)

 Note that abstract kets and bras are _assumed to be orthonormal_.
-These general bras and kets may be used as tensor product states.
-Tensor product states in the matrix representation are also available.
+These general bras and kets may be used to build arbitrarily large tensor product states.
+Tensor product states in the matrix representation are also available through the ‘tpket’ and ‘tpbra’ commands.

    The following examples illustrate some of the basic capabilities of the ‘qm’ package.
 Here both abstract, and concrete (matrix